-Welcome to our round-up of the latest business news for our clients.
-Please contact us if you want to talk about how these updates affect your business.
+Welcome to our weekly round up of the latest business news for our clients.
+Please contact [DUA Accountancy and Business Consultancy](#) to talk with us about how these updates may affect your business.
 We are here to support you!

 FSCS Deposit Protection Limit to Rise to £120,000 from December